emileaben/ixp-country-jedi/README.md

 * *locations*: List of cities on which probe selection will be based (if applicable)
 * *probetag*: Probetag on which probe selection criteria is based.

-An example is provided in the _example_ directory.
+examples are provided in the _examples_ directory.
 It is mandatory to either have _country_ , or _probetag_.
 Without a *locations* section, the capital of *country* (or the first country, if *country* is a list) is used for probe selection (see below).